ccir2429/AmongUsModInstaller/README.md

 Download the zip file from latest release or from [here](https://github.com/ccir2429/AmongUsModInstaller/releases/download/v1.2.3/AUModInstaller.v1.2.3.zip)

 Simply unzip the file and double click on the  AUInstaller application file.
-# Hoe to use the app?
+# How to use the app?
 ## Install from a list of compatible mods
 1. Select a mod from the combo box
 2. Select mod version (default is Latest)